Mokala National Park: Accommodation

 Accommodation can be found at one of three lodges, Mosu, Haak-en-Steek and Lilydale.
 Mosu Lodge overlooks a waterhole, which is intended to be a gathering place for game and birds.

-Besides the lodges, visitors can also stay at Stofdam Bird hide, Kameeldoorn Tree House and the rustic Motswedi camping site, utilizing their own camping gear.
+Besides the lodges, visitors can also stay at Stofdam Bird hide, Kameeldoorn Tree House and the rustic Motswedi camping site, utilising their own camping gear.
 Sites at Motswedi each offer a private toilet, shower (solar geyser) and a built-in breakfast nook overlooking the waterhole.
 No power points are available here.

 Two restaurants are situated at Mosu Lodge and Lilydale; meals at both need to be pre-booked at reception and Lilydale only serves breakfast and lunch.
 Self-catering wilderness camps and luxury private camp sites are planned for the future.

 How to get there

 The park is at this point not well signposted, but from Kimberley is reached via the Hopetown road (N12), after 57 km right at the Hayfield/Heuningneskloof crossing (estimated time from Kimberley to Mokala 90 minutes).
 From Cape Town's direction, follow the N12 north past Hopetown, and turn left after 65 km at the crossing.
 After 21 km of gravel road, the gate of Mokala National Park is on the right hand side.
 Access through the main entrance is arranged by intercom, as the gate is remotely controlled from the main office.